slowernews/wisdom-tldr/chapters/introduction.md

 	HAPPINESS = AUTONOMY + BELONGING + MASTERY  and  REALITY > EXPECTATIONS

+> *"Happiness is not a destination but a state of being."
+-- Demetrius of Phalerum [-350]*

 > *"Happiness is not a goal, it’s a byproduct."
 -- Eleanor Roosevelt [1884]*